 Distance: 6km / 3 hours

-A versatile outing, the sprawling Waikōwhai Walkway offers bush trails, beachfront, off leash areas for dogs and more.
+A versatile outing, the sprawling Waikōwhai Walkway offers bush trails, beachfront and more.
 With an extensive map that covers the entire area and the different trails available for download here, Hillsborough’s coastal walkway is an adventure for all.